The Essay Workshop

 Students will definitely do a lot of writing in this course but writing only improves with regular practice!
-All homework assignments will be typed to help encourage the revision process.
-There will be weekly homework assignments, in addition to our in-class work, to provide students with lots of opportunities to hone their skills.
+There will be weekly homework assignments, in addition to our in- class work, to provide students with lots of opportunities to hone their skills.

 In this class, we will be implementing technology to help us work on the Writing Process.
 Each student will need to have a Google Account to access Google Classroom and Google Docs.
 All essays will be created and submitted through Google Classroom, so students will be using Google Docs to type their essays.
 Taking advantage of the incredible, collaborative power of Google Docs and Google Classroom will make it possible for us to share ideas and revision techniques far more efficiently.